The Governing Body

 How are governors appointed?

-Governors do have to meet certain criteria and be willing to abide by the code of conduct.
-Declaration Eligibility 2017 Homewood Governing Body Code of Conduct 2018 The staff governor is elected by and from the staffing body.
+Governors do have to meet certain criteria (Declaration Eligibility 2017 ) and be willing to abide by the Homewood Governing Body Code of Conduct 2018.
+The staff governor is elected by and from the staffing body.
 The parent governors are elected by and from the parental body but if no one is elected then a parent of a former pupil may be appointed by the governing body.
 Other parents, such as those with a child with special educational needs (SEMH) or with a child who has special educational needs and is over 18 may be appointed by the governing body in the absence of applicants from other parental categories.
 Co-opted governors are appointed by the governing body based on their skill set.
 Associate members are appointed by the governing body for specific roles.
 They do not have a vote at full governing body meetings.
 Should you wish to apply to become a governor please contact the school office for an application form.